-\\\\\ Elementary enrollment will take place at West School between the hours of 8:00 a.m. to 11:30 a.m. and from 12:30 p.m. to 3:30 p.m. - Aug.
+Elementary enrollment will take place at West School between the hours of 8 a.m. to 3:30 p.m. - Aug.
 8-10.
 A parent or guardian must be present to complete the enrollment for an elementary child.
 Proof of birth and immunization records are required for enrollment.
-Social Security cards are requested for enrollment in kindergarten even if previously presented at the kindergarten screening.
-All new students age 8 and under will be required to have a health assessment.
+Social Security cards Any junior or senior high school student wishing to participate in fall are requested for enrollment in kindergarten even if previously presented

 Late or early enrollments will occur at the building sites.